leftPathGoat/CS15L-LabReport-4/README.md

 CS15L-LabReport-4
 ========

 **Log into ieng6**
   ` $ssh cs15lsp23nz@ieng6.ucsd.edu`

  ![Image](LoginToIeng6.jpg)

-  -The command above log into my ieng6 account because I have generated the public and private key pair in lab.
+  - The command above log into my ieng6 account because I have generated the public and private key pair in lab.
 This allows me to skip the password input to the ieng6 server.
 Once the terminal detects the login attempt, the server will find the public key as approved.
 Then, my local computer will prove ownership to the corresponding private key.
 Therefore, I could login to ieng6 without manual authentication.

 **Clone your fork of the repository from your Github account**